julianidiart/notes/books/clean-agile.md

 ### Circle of Life

 - Agile is a small discipline that helps small software teams manage small projects.
 Big projects are made from small projects.

+## The Reason for Agile

+### Professionalism

+- Discipline over ceremonial practices
+- Agile disciplines help programmers ensure their software is safe and reliable, reducing the risk of serious errors that could have severe consequences.

+### Reasonable Customer Expectations

+- Agile aims to meet reasonable customer expectations by ensuring:
+  - High-quality software with minimal defects.
+  - Continuous technical readiness, meaning the software can be deployed at the end of each iteration.
+  - Stable productivity over the course of the project to avoid the common pattern of declining efficiency as projects progress.
+- Agile practices promote a sustainable work pace to prevent burnout and encourage collective ownership to avoid knowledge silos.
+- Agile supports ongoing improvement and adaptation.

+### The Bill of Rights

+- Bill of Rights for customers and developers: Emphasizing transparency, mutual respect, and the right to high-quality work.